ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Monday Night</h3>Showers and thunderstorms.
-Mostly cloudy, with a low around 62.
-South southeast wind 8 to 14 mph, with gusts as high as 20
+Mostly cloudy.
+Low around 62, with temperatures rising to around 64 overnight.
+South southeast
-         mph.
+         wind 8 to 14 mph, with gusts as high as 20 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">